 The only businesses that can't take advantage of VoIP phone systems are those in communities without access to high-speed internet service or with unreliable internet service.

-Similar to landline systems, on-premises VoIP systems have all the PBX equipment installed and housed on location in each business.
+Similar to landline systems, on-premises VoIP systems have all the equipment installed and housed on-site inside each business.
+The hardware is typically stored in your company's server closet.
 With this option, you are in total control of your system.
 You aren't relying on anyone else to make sure it is running, and you can configure it to your exact specifications.
-However, since it is located at your place of business, your IT staff is responsible for all repairs or upgrades.
-On-premises systems also need to be professionally installed.
+However, since it is located at your place of business, your IT staff handles all repairs and upgrades.
+On-premises systems need to be professionally installed.

 Another difference is security.
 On-premises systems don't have the same security concerns as cloud-hosted solutions, since all the data is stored within your business.
 Experts say businesses with serious concerns about keeping their calls and phone system data private are best served by on-premises systems.
 This option allows businesses to configure their firewalls exactly as desired to protect the phone system from any type of intrusion.

 Cloud-hosted phone systems are becoming popular among small businesses.
-With this type of phone system, all the equipment is housed and maintained in the cloud by your phone system provider, which handles all maintenance and upgrades.
+With this type of system, the equipment is housed and maintained in the cloud by your provider, which handles all maintenance and upgrades.
 The only equipment the business needs is the phones themselves.

-Most cloud systems are essentially plug-and-play.
+Most cloud systems are essentially plug-and-play ready.
 Once you activate your service and receive your phones, they can be plugged into any Ethernet port, and calls are ready to be made and received.

-Cloud-hosted systems are ideal for small businesses because they have few upfront costs and consistent monthly charges that can fit easily into a budget, and don't require trained IT experts to keep them up and running.
+Cloud-based VoIP systems are ideal for small businesses because they have few upfront costs and consistent monthly charges that can fit easily into a budget, and don't require trained IT experts to keep them running.